Last updated on April 21st, 2023 at 09:03 pm

 These steps are also shown below with pictures –

 Are you constantly being interrupted by notifications when you listen to headphones?
-Our turn off Airpod notification tutorial can show you how to fix this.
+Our how to turn off announce messages on AirPods tutorial can show you how to fix this.

 Step 1: Tap the Settings icon.